Frequently Asked Questions

 What are the biggest challenges facing homeless persons and advocates in Cleveland today?

-Some of the major challenges facing homeless persons and advocates include hate crimes, bed bug infestation, overcrowded family shelters, lack of transportation to jobs, and a general lack of funding for programs.
+Some of the major challenges facing homeless persons and advocates include hate crimes, bed bug infestations at shelters, overcrowded and a lack of family shelters, a lack of shelter for pregnant women as well as single women, lack of transportation to jobs and housing, and a general lack of funding for programs.

-Other challenges to overcome include high costs of public transportation, lack of health care and jobs near where people live, Cleveland’s home foreclosure crisis, and a decreasing regional population.
+Other challenges to overcome include high costs of public transportation, lack of health care and jobs near where people live, housing for sexually based offenders, and a decreasing regional population.

 Where can a person or family who recently became homeless turn for help?

-When you first become homeless you have several options: women can go to the shelter at 2219 Payne Avenue, men can go to the shelter at 2100 Lakeside Avenue.
-It is highly unlikely that both parents in a family can go to the same shelter, especially if they are not married or cannot prove they are married.
+When you first become homeless you have several options: During the week and from 8 to 8 p.m. go to Coordinated Intake at 1736 Superior Ave. on the second floor.
+After hours or on the weekend, women can go to the shelter at 2227 Payne Avenue, men can go to the shelter at 2100 Lakeside Avenue.
+Families call 2-1-1.
+It is highly unlikely that both parents in a family can go to the same shelter.
 There is usually no choice about which shelter a homeless person or family starts out in, and the remaining shelters do not keep waiting lists.
 Ask questions, talk to people, and remember that you will make it through this period in your life if you remain strong.

 What is Shelter Plus Care or EDEN?